 Misuse of alcohol and drugs interferes not only with students' academic performance, but with their emotional, physical, mental, and social development as well.
 Based on this realization, the federal government has recently enacted several laws in an effort to address these issues.
 Northwood University supports these policies.
 Therefore, the possession, use, or distribution of substances that violate state or federal laws is subject to disciplinary action by Northwood University.

 Specific sanctions are outlined in the Student Handbook.
 These sanctions can include, but are not limited to the following:

-Penalty for alcohol use/abuse and/or possession
+Penalties for alcohol use/abuse and/or possession may include but are not limited to:

 First Offense